Best Photo Storage and Backup Methods

 Make use of old equipment

-I use an old computer loaded with a 4TB drive and software, SyncFolders, which is loaded on my laptop and other household computers.
-I’m able to schedule SyncFolders to either copy or synchronize from files on my laptop to the old PC.
+I once had an old computer that I fitted with a 4TB drive and backup software called SyncFolders, which is also loaded on my photography laptop and other household computers.
+SyncFolders is free, the old computer cost me nothing extra.
+I had to buy the 4TB internal drive.

 USB drives, powered and non-powered are coming along leaps and bounds.
-They come as traditional mechanical spinning drives or solid-state drives (SSD) priced from under £100 to £300 respectively at the time of writing.
+They come as traditional mechanical spinning drives or solid-state drives (SSD) priced from under £100 to £300 or more at the time of writing.
 Keep an eye out for SSDs.
-Being smaller and not needing a power supply, they simply plug into your computer’s USB port.
+Being smaller and not needing a power supply, they simply plug into your device’s USB port.
 Software like SyncFolders can be used to sync or back up data.
 Keeping things small and neat means you can take the backup device with you while you are away if only keeping it in the car.
 If the worst happens, you still have the data.

 Take a look at the dazzling array (excuse the pun) of USB Backup Devices.